fermads/jasmine-istanbul-phantom/readme.md

 ```

 ## Run Jasmine tests in a browser
-Open `[basepath]/[tmp]/[runner]` in a browser with GUI (not Phantom).
+Open `[base]/[tmp]/SpecRunner.html` in a browser with GUI (not Phantom).
-Default is `test/tmp/SpecRunner.html`.
-Running in a browser will not
+Running in a browser with a GUI is useful for tests development and debug
-generate coverage and unit file reports but is useful to debug Jasmine specs
+of Jasmine specs

 ## Istanbul coverage reports
 Console shows only a summary report.
 Open
-`[basepath]/[report]/coverage/lcov-report/index.html` in a browser for
+`[base]/[report]/coverage/lcov-report/index.html` in a browser for
 full coverage report

 ## Editing the spec runner
 Copy the original spec runner's template from
-`node_modules/jasmine-istanbul-phantom/lib/jasmine/SpecRunner.html`
+`jasmine-istanbul-phantom/lib/jasmine/SpecRunner.html`
 to another path and run with option `{runner:'path/to/new/runner.html'}`.
-Edit the new runner as needed but keep the jasmine and fixture script/style
+Edit the new runner as needed but keep the Jasmine and fixture script/style
 includes

 ## Jasmine ajax tests